 Looking for an employer of record in Germany?
 Here’s what you need to know

 Learn what a Workforce Management Platform does.
-We outline the key services, including hiring, onboarding, paying, and managing employees.
+We outline the key services, including onboarding, paying, and managing employees.

 germany 1